srcfl/egw-diy/README.md

 This repository contains the Srcful Energy Gateway firmware and documentation.
 The firmware is compatible with the [Srcful PoS](https://docs.srcful.io/getting-started/using#proof-of-source) and [Helium PoC](https://docs.helium.com/iot/proof-of-coverage/).

+You also need ensure that a modbus TCP/IP connection can be established to your inverter.
+You do this by following this [tutorial](test_con.md).

 ## Getting Started

 ---